rnkn/freeze-it/README.md

 `line`, or `paragraph`.

-Command `freeze-it-show` will momentarily highlight read-only text in the buffer.
-The highlighting uses `freeze-it-show` face and remains for `freeze-it-show-delay` seconds.
+Command `freeze-it-show` will momentarily highlight read-only text in the buffer while there is no user input.
+The highlighting uses `freeze-it-show` face and displays for `freeze-it-show-delay` seconds.

 Text remains read-only until you kill the buffer, so that you can't cheat.
 This is by design, because the minor mode targets the